mysterious-coding/base_entranced/README.md

 Mapmakers can add some new extra keys to `worldspawn` entity for additional control over their maps:

 Mapmakers can set the new `forceOnNpcs` key in `worldspawn` to 1-3, which forces the server to execute `/g_forceOnNpcs` to a desired number.
 If set, this cvar overrides `victimOfForce` for all NPCs on the map.
-If this key is not set, it will default to 0 (no force on NPCs - JK3 default).
+If this key is not set, it will default to 0 (no force on NPCs - basejka setting).

 Mapmakers can set the new `siegeRespawn` key in `worldspawn`, which forces the server to execute `/g_siegeRespawn` to a desired number.
 If this key is not set, it will default to 20 (JK3 default).